tav/gitfund/mvp/app/page/gitfund.md

 * GitFund will make it easy for companies, who tend to be biggest beneficiaries of open source, to give back to the projects that they depend on.

+* Unlike most crowdfunding sites, we will be charging 0% platform fee so that projects get as much of the money as possible.

 * Get your company [to sponsor GitFund](/sponsor.gitfund).
 We only need 75 sponsors to make this real!

 ### Why GitFund?